nss-nightclass-projects/exercise-vault/REACT_sports_roster.md

 # Sports Roster
 For this project you will be building a team roster for a sports team.
-Pick any sport you want (but hockey is clearly the best choice).
+Pick any sport you want (but ~hockey~ American Football is clearly the best choice).
 Theme your project based on the sport.

 ## Requirements
 Here is the ERD for this project: